JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - save high profile for routes
 - link to park for night parking
 - score for completing area
+- score where walking from other side would be easier

 Welcome to your new project.